projection model

 Projection model: Classical pinhole.

-Distortion model: Radial-tangential (Brown–Conrady model).
+Distortion model: Radial-tangential (Brown–conrad model).

 pinhole-equidistant (Pinhole + Equidistant Distortion)